Edited by QueenofCaroline and Sci-fi Christian.

 "Oh, thank God," Elena whispered, her shoulders shaking with relief.
 "I thought that you and Klaus – that he forced you and you were together…like together."

 Caroline forced back the hysterical laughter bubbling in her throat at Elena's reaction to the possibility that something sexual happened between her and Klaus.
 How could she possibly tell Elena the truth when the very idea would cause her friend such distress?

 "I feel so silly now."
-Elena turned to glance at Caroline a relieved smile on her face.
-"When I saw you standing there in Klaus's clothes I just assumed that something had happened between you.
+Elena turned to glance at Caroline, a relieved smile on her face.
+"When I saw you standing there in Klaus's clothes I just assumed that something happened between you two.

 Biting her lip, Caroline stared back at her friend, trying to think how best to tell her that her assumptions were completely justified.
 "We need to talk."

-By the time they reached the Forbes house, she had shocked Elena to silence.
+By the time they reached the Forbes house, she shocked Elena to silence.

 Caroline stepped out of her bedroom, freshly showered and dressed casually in jeans and a black silky camisole.
-Elena still sat on her bed where she had left her to go shower.
-She thought her friend might have left with the amount of time she spent in the shower scrubbing away all traces of Klaus.
-Rubbed pink and raw from an hour bathing, Caroline assumed once she removed all evidence that they were together she would feel clean and free again.
+Elena still sat on her bed where she left her to go shower.
+She hoped her friend might have left with the amount of time she spent in the shower scrubbing away all traces of Klaus.
+Rubbed pink and raw from an hour bathing, Caroline assumed once she removed all evidence they were together she would be clean and free again.
 She was wrong.
-Klaus lingered in her thoughts still, his touch shadowing her skin, his fangs piercing the vein in her neck.
+Klaus lingered in her thoughts, his touch shadowing her skin, his fangs piercing the vein in her neck.

 "Huh?"
-Her friend looked up from the lacy bed pillow she studied intently.
+Her friend looked up from the lacy bed pillow she studied.
 From the mushy, distorted shape of it, Elena must have squeezed it repeatedly the whole time Caroline showered.